cjlux/ASMBL/README.md

 # Updating

-Close Fusion 360 and overwrite the contents of the ASMBL repo folder with the latest version from releases (or use `git pull` if you previously cloned the repo).
+Close Fusion 360 and overwrite the contents of the N-Fab repo folder with the latest version from releases (or use `git pull` if you previously cloned the repo).

 If you want Fusion to automatically detect the update then make sure the folder names are the same, otherwise repeat this step with the new folder [Fusion 360 Add-in](#fusion-360-add-in).